Research of the Institute

 Further research groups

-Currently there are four additional research groups at the Institute: The Minerva group of Dr. Yafang Cheng deals with the interaction of aerosols and regional air quality.
+Currently there are four additional research groups at the Institute: The Minerva group of Dr. Yafang Cheng deals with the interaction of aerosols, air quality and climate.
 Dr. Mikhail Eremets studies mater at high pressures.
-Dr. Kathryn Fitzsimmons uses loess soils as climate archive.
+Dr. Tina Lüdecke investigates the hominin meat consumption.
 The Satellite Research Group of Prof. Dr. Thomas Wagner analyzes satellite data in order to draw conclusions about tropospheric and stratospheric trace gases.